 We process applications in the order we get them.

 We have not yet set processing times for in-Canada applications.
 We will post updates on this website when they are available.

 One or more of the following could delay the processing of your application:

 - you need a background or security check,

 - we need to verify your documents or

 - other things complicate your case.

 Using a representative

 You do not need a representative to apply to visit or immigrate to Canada.
 However, you can choose to use one.

-For more information on representatives, see Choosing an immigration representative.
+For more information on representatives, see Choosing a representative.